Rutland (city), Vermont: Private

 Private schools include the Catholic Christ the King School (primary) and Mount Saint Joseph Academy (9–12), and the Rutland Area Christian School (K–12).
 Private pre-kindergarten programs are offered at Grace Preschool, Hearts and Minds Childcare and Preschool, Good Shepherd's Little Lambs Early Learning Center, The Peanut Gallery Preschool & Early Learning Center, and more.

 College

 The city is also home to two colleges, the College of St. Joseph in Vermont (now closed), and Community College of Vermont (CCV).
 Many Rutland residents will commute to nearby Castleton University, whose hockey teams practice in nearby Rutland Town.

 Media

 Newspapers

 The city's print news comes from the Pulitzer Prize-winning Rutland Herald, which publishes five days a week.
 "Sam's Good News" is a local weekly shopper/local-interest newspaper which is circulated throughout Central Vermont and upstate New York.
 "The Mountain Times" is also circulated in Rutland.

 Radio

-There are eight radio stations licensed to Rutland:
+There are seven radio stations licensed to Rutland: